sriniammai/TidyData/CookBook.md

 TidyData.txt contains total of 180 observations (for each subject and activity group) of 68 variables.

 ## Subject
-The subjects were labelled sequentially from one to thirty.
+The subjects are labelled sequentially from one to thirty.

 ## Activities
 Following are the 6 different activits